 Currently all the rage, activated almonds are soaked to activate the nutrients, making it easier for our bodies to absorb all the good stuff.

-Just because it’s labelled ‘all-natural’ doesn’t make it a health food per say.
-Many ice creams are all-natural, but also packed with sugar and fats.
+Just because it's labelled 'all-natural' doesn’t make it a health food per se.
+Many ice creams are all-natural but also packed with sugar and fats.
 The same goes for some flavoured waters and soft drinks.
-If you’re watching your weight, put that ‘all natural’ chocolate souffle down!
+If you're watching your weight, put that 'all-natural' chocolate souffle down!